ericdaugherty/hipchat-karmacop/README.md

 It is written in Go and setup to deploy to AWS Lamba.

-Please refer to the https://github.com/eawsy/aws-lambda-go-shim project for a summary of how the Makefile works along with how to setup a Lamba Function to work properly with the shim.

 This project utilizes S3 and assumes a bucket named "karmacoprooms".
 You can edit aws.go to change the bucket name.